arkbig/devbase/README.md

      2. DNSMASQ_ADDR / DNSMASQ_SERVER
         DNSMASQ_ADDR is the fixed IP address to be given to WSL2 after this, but if you do not change it, the default `192.168.100.100` is ok.
-        I could not find a good one-liner to rewrite DNSMASQ_SERVER, so I will set it manually.Check the DNS server from the adapter you use in Windows "Network Connections".It is usually the same as the Default Gateway shown by "ipconfig" at the command prompt.
+        I could not find a good one-liner to rewrite DNSMASQ_SERVER, so I will set it manually.Check the DNS server from the adapter you use in Windows "Network Connections".
+        It is usually the same as the Default Gateway shown by "ipconfig" at the command prompt.

      3. EXIM4_RELAY_DOMAIN / EXIM4_RELAY_ADDR
         This is used to forward mail received by Exim4 to `EXIM4_RELAY_ADDR` if the recipient is `EXIM4_RELAY_DOMAIN`.